With its excellent quality of life, high wages and low tax rates, it's no surprise that Switzerland is increasingly popular with job-seeking graduates

 However, with a relatively small labour market it can be difficult for foreign graduates to find work.
-Competition for jobs is fierce, especially more recently as Swiss employers have begun to favour locals over international workers.
-International workers may have more luck in major Swiss cities such as Basel, Bern, Geneva, Lausanne and Zurich rather than in smaller, rural areas.
-However, living in Swiss cities is costly: Zurich and Geneva are regularly voted among the most expensive cities in the world but this should, at least partly, be counterbalanced by the country's high wages.
+Competition for jobs is fierce, especially more recently as Swiss employers have begun to favour locals over those from overseas.
+International workers may have more luck in major Swiss cities such as Basel, Bern, Geneva, Lausanne and Zürich rather than in smaller, rural areas.
+However, living in Swiss cities is costly: Zürich and Geneva are regularly voted among the most expensive cities in the world, but this should, at least partly, be counterbalanced by the country's high wages.

 The Swiss economy is dominated by the service sector.
 Switzerland also has a thriving tourism industry, with hospitality jobs available throughout the country.
-Those interested in careers in banking and insurance will likely find opportunities in Zurich, and those aiming for a career in chemicals or pharmaceuticals will find vacancies in Basel.
+Those interested in banking and insurance careers can find opportunities in Zürich, and those looking for a career in chemicals or pharmaceuticals will find vacancies in Basel.

 Popular graduate jobs

 Switzerland also houses a number of multinational companies including:

 - Credit Suisse